M1841/SparkStats-API/README.md

 ./start -w # or ./start --watch
 ```

-- as a Docker container (must have Docker installed); still experimental
+- as a Docker container (must have Docker installed)

 ```bash
 ./start -d # or ./start --docker